 Georgetown, New York: Spirit HouseBuilt under the supervision of ghosts, who evidently had a thing for goofy gingerbread architecture.
 This is a private residence; current owner offers no tours or public access.

 - On the south end of the village, on the east side of Hwy 26/80.
-Look for the brown "Ghost House" sign.
+Look for the brown "Spirit House - Historic Site" sign.

 Visitor Tips and News About Spirit House

 Supposedly this relic of Spiritualism is a super-charged spot of natural energy!
 It's definitely an interesting story and interesting place to check out, no matter what your take is on it![Kristin Deady, 02/14/2013]